marvinmarnold/flasky/README.md

     def find_nationality(nat):

+3. Run your code and use `print_databases.py

 #### Exercise: Update
 1. Suppose Lorenzo changes his first name to Lori.
 Update his name in the database, and use both `print_databases.py` and `session.query` to make sure your change worked.

-2. Do the same thing if Lisa changes her first name to Anastasia.
+2. Do the same thing if Anna changes her first name to Anastasia.

+3. Run your code and use `print_databases.py

 #### Exercise: Delete
-From Python, remove all the instructors and staff from the database so that only students and TAs are left.
+1. From Python, remove all the males from the database so that only females are left.
+2. Run your code and use `print_databases.py

 #### Integrate SQLAlchemy into your Project!

 1. Copy the files to your project app
-2. Rename the database in initialize.py, add_to_database.py, print_databases.py
+2. Rename the database from 'flasky.db' to 'whateveryouwant.db' in initialize.py, add_to_database.py, print_databases.py
 3. Update database.setup.py with your Models
 4. Update initialize.py to populate your tables
 5. Test adding new data in add_to_database.py